 Continuous registration for a minimum of 1 credit must be maintained until the degree is awarded.
-If only research remains to be completed, the student must enroll for 1 credit of continuing advisement.
-All students going on internship must register for .5 credit of internship in each of fall and winter semesters before leaving the area.
+If only research remains to be completed, the student must enroll for 1 credit of continuing dissertation advisement.
+All students going on internship must register for .5 credit of internship each semester until the completion of that internship.